4d/docs/docs/Project/overview.md

 Project development is done locally, using the 4D Developer application -- see [Developing a project](developing.md).
 Team development interactions are handled by the source control tool

-4D projects can be compiled and easily deployed as single-user or client-server applications via a single packed file (.4dz) containing all your project -- see [Deploying a project](deploying.md)
+4D projects can be compiled and easily deployed as single-user or client-server applications via a single packed file (.4dz) containing all your project -- see [Building a project package](building.md).